raspberrypilearning/scary-spot-the-difference/en/step_3.md

 --- /task ---

 --- task ---
-Now you can tell Pygame to create a large window for the game to be played in, and then get Pygame to quit.
+Now tell Pygame to create a large window in which the game can be played.
+Then get Pygame to quit.

 --- code ---
 ---